 At the time, the BN opposition party named Ronald Kiandee as the first MP from the opposition party to be appointed as the PAC chairman.
-Ronald left the party to join BERSATU and was later replaced by Noraini Ahmad of UMNO (Padlee 2021).
+Ronald left the party to join Parti Pribumi Bersatu Malaysia (BERSATU) and was later replaced by Noraini Ahmad of United Malays National Organisation (UMNO) (Siti Fahlizah 2021).
 Noraini's appointment made history as the first woman to hold this position.
-As a result of these changes, the PAC appears to be taking a more active role in conducting hearings and issuing reports.
+On the grounds of these changes, the PAC appears to be taking a more active role in conducting hearings and issuing reports.
 For example, in 2019, the PAC issued seven reports on government spending and finances (Parliament Public Accounts Committee 2020).
-Furthermore, the PAC became more independent and was no longer subject to executive control as a result of these changes.
-Even after these changes, the PAC is seen as more brazen in its investigation of government money transparency.
-For example, after entrepreneurship minister Redzuan Md Yusof announced in 2019 that he was developing a flying car with funds from private companies, the PAC announced an investigation into the project to determine whether the funds used were government funds or private company funds (Malaysiakini 2019).
-This is to ensure that government funds are not being used for purposes that are not in the public interest and that there is no abuse of power.
+Furthermore, the PAC became more independent and was no longer subject to executive control caused by these changes.
+Even after these changes, the PAC is seen as brazen in its investigation of public money transparency.
+For example, after Entrepreneurship Minister Redzuan Md Yusof announced in 2019 that he was developing a flying car with funds from private companies, the PAC announced an investigation into the project to determine whether the funds used were government funds or private company funds (Malaysiakini 2019).
+This was to ensure that government funds were not being used for purposes that were not in the public interest and that there was no abuse of power.

-Following the fall of the PH government due to the Sheraton Move in late February 2020, the Perikatan Nasional (PN) government adopted the PH practise.
-The PN government acted to appoint Wong Kah Woh from the DAP as the PAC chairman after Noraini was appointed as Minister of Higher Education in the government cabinet (Annuar 2020).
-This demonstrates that the practise of appointing the PAC chairman from among the opposition parliamentarians is beneficial to Malaysian parliamentary institutions and has been accepted by the ruling government, whether PH or PN.
+Following the fall of the PH government due to the Sheraton Move in late February 2020, the Perikatan Nasional (PN) government adopted the PH practice.
+The PN government acted to appoint Wong Kah Woh from the Democratic Action Party (DAP) as the PAC chairman after Noraini was appointed as Minister of Higher Education in the government cabinet (Azril 2020).
+This demonstrates that the practice of appointing the PAC chairman from among the opposition parliamentarians is beneficial to Malaysian parliamentary institutions and has been accepted by the ruling government, whether PH or PN.

 The decision to appoint a PAC chairman from among the opposition MPs has been met with approval from both political parties and the public.
-In an interview, prime minister Ismail Sabri Yaakob (2021) praised PH's decision to appoint an opposition MP as PAC chairman.
+In an interview, Ismail Sabri Yaakob praised PH's decision to appoint an opposition MP as PAC chairman.
 He stated:

 At the time, I supported it because I saw it as a good way to check and balance the government.
 We did not see the need before, but after it was implemented, we discovered that every expenditure and financial position of the government and its agencies had been reviewed.
 If a problem arises, the government must respond at the PAC meeting.
-So, in this regard, I am favour of continuing the practice of naming opposition MP's ad PAC chairman.
+So, in this regard, I am in favour of continuing the practice of naming opposition MPs as PAC chairman.

-This demonstrates that the PH government's decision to appoint an opposition MP as chairman is a positive step toward institutional reform.
-This can be seen when the PAC becomes more active in holding hearings and issuing reports on government spending and finances.
-Furthermore, the PAC is seen as more independent, as it is not subject to executive control.
-This practise was continued after the fall of the PH government by the PN government and the BN and PN coalition government, despite the fact that the idea for implementing this institutional reform came from the PH.
-This demonstrates that the PH government's reform of parliamentary institutions has had a positive impact on the process of checking and balancing the government's finances and expenditure.
+This indicates that the PH government's decision to appoint an opposition MP as chairman was a positive step towards institutional reform.
+This can be seen when the PAC became more active in holding hearings and issuing reports on government spending and finances.
+Furthermore, the PAC was seen as more independent, as it was not subject to executive control.
+This practice was continued after the fall of the PH government and the emergence of the BN and PN coalition government, despite the fact that the idea for implementing this institutional reform came from the PH.
+This demonstrates that the PH government's reform of parliamentary institutions has had a positive impact on the process of checking and balancing the government's finances and expenditures.